ojii/viceroy/docs/python-api.rst

         This script is where you should implement custom logic to run the tests, if the test script doesn't do so automatically.

+    .. py:attribute:: expected_failures

+        A list of expected failures.

     .. py:method:: get_results(results) -> iterator:

         Abstract method that must be implemented by subclasses.